Josie and the Pussycats (comics): Melody Valentine

-The co-founder and drummer for the Pussycats (she also sang occasional lead vocals for the TV series), Melody is a cute blonde and usually speaks in a sing-song voice, denoted by the musical notes in her cartoon word balloons.
-She is an absent-minded, bubbly sort of character often taken to using silly, nonsense language, and provides much of the comic relief of the series.
+The co-founder and drummer for the Pussycats (she also sang occasional lead vocals for the TV series), Melody is a cute, vivacious blonde and usually speaks in a sing-song voice, denoted by the musical notes in her cartoon word balloons.
+She is a slightly ditzy, bubbly sort of character, often taken to using silly nonsense language and provides much of the comic relief of the series.

 Melody is almost never given a surname in a comic story.
 Occasionally, she is called "Melody Jones".
 At these times, the name "James" is used for Josie to avoid confusion.
 However, the manga, having settled on the name "Josie Jones", essentially nullifies this.
 The 2001 movie establishes her surname as Valentine, a name that Archie Comics has accepted.

 Many comic stories use Melody's beauty as a plot device.
 When male characters see her, they uncontrollably fall for her and lose all sense of anything else, frequently leading to chaos; although, she is usually oblivious to this.
 Despite any trouble that occurs for her or her friends, Melody maintains a cheerful, optimistic attitude.

 In the cartoon series, whenever the group is in a dangerous or potentially dangerous situation, Melody's ears would wiggle.
-In the cartoon, she frequently gets brainwashed, but is already very dim-witted.
-Later, in the Josie and the Pussycats in Outer Space series, she adopts a cute little alien named Bleep.
+She is frequently brainwashed by villains, but is already rather scatterbrained.
+Later, in the Josie and the Pussycats in Outer Space series, she adopts a cute little alien named "Bleep".

 Melody's speaking voice is performed by Jackie Joseph, and her singing voice is performed by Cheryl Ladd (credited as Cherie Moor).
 She was played by Tara Reid in the live-action film.
-Bleep's voice was done by Don Messick (also the voice of Scooby-Doo, Astro, Dr. Benton Quest, Boo Boo, and more).
+Bleep's voice was done by Don Messick (also the voice of Scooby-Doo, Astro, Dr. Benton Quest, Boo Boo Bear, and more).
 Ashanti Bromfield portrayed her in the CW series Riverdale.